hearvox/wiki-media-cred/Topics/Issues.md

 But there's no domain-name property and qualifying the `official website` ([P856](https://www.wikidata.org/wiki/Property:P856)) with `start time` is imprecise: the https in an URLs often 'started' long after domain registration.

 ## Domain-name
-:arrow_right: How do we add domain name asa a statment (i.e., in addition to `alias`)?
+:arrow_right: How do we add domain name as a statement (i.e., in addition to `alias`)?

 There's no property for domain name, only for URLs, which are less specific and more mutable (e.g., http to https).
 The domain name of a news outlet's website is (close to) a unique identifier.
 Adding the domain name as an item's 'alias' is helpful but adding it as a statement would be better structured data.